davidmurdoch/us-fiber/README.md

 0: Figure out just how much money we need.
 1: Put together a business plan.
 2: Raise money: Ask friends, colleagues, corporations, ~~governments~~, Elon Musk (and friends), for money.
 Note: Kickstarter maxes out at $100M.
-3: Built it (and while we're at it, make it open source)
+3: Build it (and while we're at it, make it open source)
 5: Profit